-As a sales representative, Karen has learned how to handle stressful days by being well organized and multi-tasking.
+As a sales representative, Karen has learnt how to handle stressful days by being well organised and multi-tasking.
 However, it is the team that provides support when she really needs it: “We have lots of work at the office, but there is always someone that makes the situation better by cracking a joke or helping you solve problems.
 I know that here I am never alone when I face challenges.
-This has been the same since my first day at the company."
+This has been the same since my first day at the company”.

 A fun and inclusive workplace environment are some of the reasons why Karen enjoys working at DSV

 The environment at her DSV office is energetic and inclusive.
 This is one of the reasons why Karen is motivated to stay at DSV.
 Team building activities are also part of life at DSV and she considers them both fun and meaningful experiences: “Once we went in a forest close to the sea.
 We did outdoor activities and when it started raining, nobody wanted to leave because we were having so much fun together.
 I think that experiences like this make the team grow a lot and become even closer” Karen comments.